 Tess – If Bess works, why not Tess?
 Elizabeth is an unconventional choice, to be sure.
 Tess is traditionally short for Theresa (or Teresa or Therese).
 But the letters are all there, and scrambling them results in a short, sweet, and complete Elizabeth nickname.

 Thea – Take the last two letters, add the first letter, and then tack on an ‘a’ and – ta da!
 Thea emerges as an unconventional Elizabeth nickname.
-Thea has recently re-entered the US Top 1000 as an independent name, and it doesn’t require a formal version, especially in our age of Ava, Mia, and Leah.
+It doesn’t require a formal version, especially in our age of Ava, Mia, and Leah.
 When it is a nickname, it’s typically associated with Theodora and Dorothea, or other names ending in the -thea sound.
 And yet, if you are an Elizabeth and none of the conventional Elizabeth nicknames fit, this could be one to consider.

 What do you think of these unexpected Elizabeth nicknames?
 Are there others that should be on the list?
 Are there any that you would consider?